cisagov/untitledgoosetool/README.md

 When creating the service principal, make sure to save the client secret value (not the client secret ID).

+Make sure to enable "Allow public client flows" for the service principal.

 ### Installing
 To install, clone the repository and then do a pip install: